Abdul-AA/Abdul-AA/README.md

 - I am Abdul, a data-driven problem solver passionate about ensuring optimal decisions by leveraging data.
 - With an initial interest in management, my MBA journey unveiled my interest in evidence-based management and data analytics.
 - 🌱I recently completed the Master of Mangement in analytics program at McGill
-- 👯 I’m looking to collaborate on projects that drive innovation and positive change in any domain
+- 👯 I’m looking to collaborate on projects that drive positive change in any domain

 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/abdularo) | abdulrahman.aroworamimo@mail.mcgill.ca
 - 😄 Pronouns: He/Him